paepcke/logging_singleton/README.md

 # Singleton Logging Service

 Logging service that is guaranteed to be a singleton.
 Based on Python logging, but every instantiation of LoggingService from any of an application's modules returns the same logger instance.
-Uses RotatingFileHandler by default, if logfile is provided.

-Code example:
+###Examples:

         from logging_service import LoggingService